gp2001/Thesis_LLM_Stater_NV/README.md

 # Generating an ORPO Dataset using LLMs

-This repository contains scripts for generating data for training anothe LLM.
+This repository contains scripts for generating data for training LLMs.
 The project includes the following components:

 - **LLM.ipynb**: A notebook for language model operations.
 - **text_cleaning**: A folder containing: